alexfikl/qbx-ds-paper-experiments/README.rst

 Reproducing results
 -------------------

-To run the scripts in the ``experiments`` folder you need to go trough the followin steps
+To run the scripts in the ``experiments`` folder you need to go through the following steps

 .. code:: bash

-    # enter the container that was built as above
+    # 1. build the container as above
+    # 2. enter the container using:
     make docker-run
-    # inside the containter:
+    # 3. inside the container:
     source "${HOME}/.miniforge/bin/activate" paper
     make run
     make visualize

-The first command ``make run`` will run all the experiments and generate a set of ``npz`` files with the results.
-These can then be visualized with ``make visualize``.
+The first ``make run`` command will run all the experiments and generate a set of ``npz`` files with the results.
+This can take a very long time and uses all available CPU cores (through OpenCL and PoCL), so make sure to have the necessary resources.
+The results can then be visualized with ``make visualize``.

 You can of course also run the scripts individually by calling the respective file.
 The ``make run`` command will automatically run the experiments over 2D and